DrinoSan/http/README.md

       to each of the workers kqueue
 - Splitting start server into multiple functions
     - Done.
 Start server function has been split in multiple smaller functions

-# Check get_in_addr function

-- For ip network format to string
-- Probably inet_ntop function is wrongly used
-- Make Ip to string conversion work with sockaddr_storage, so we can later handle IPv4 and IPv6

 # Using Kqueue